madRusl/tf-eks-karpenter/gpu-slicing-eks/README.md

     resources:
       limits:
         nvidia.com/gpu: 7
-        # or if opt to "mixed.strategy: mixed"
+        # or if opted to "mixed.strategy: mixed"
         # nvidia.com/mig-1g.5gb: 1
         # nvidia.com/mig-2g.10gb: 1
         # # these profiles are defined in mig-parted configmap?